The German auto industry is in a quandary: changing challenges and opportunities

 The general economic downturn in Europe is putting additional pressure on demand for new cars.
 Many consumers are postponing major purchases such as car purchases due to uncertainty about their financial future.
 At the same time, geopolitical tensions are causing further uncertainty: potential punitive tariffs from the USA on German cars and EU tariffs on Chinese electric cars could further aggravate the situation.

-The dependence on the US market, which is currently the most important destination country for German car exports, is particularly critical.
-Last year, Germany exported around 400,000 vehicles to the USA - more than to any other country.
-However, if Donald Trump is re-elected, new tariffs could be imposed on European cars, which would significantly reduce the profits of Volkswagen, BMW and Mercedes-Benz.
+The dependence on the US market, which is currently the most important target country for German car exports, is particularly critical.
+In the past year, Germany exported around 400,000 vehicles to the United States – more than in any other country.
+However, if Donald Trump is re-elected, new tariffs could be introduced to European cars, which would sensitively reduce the profits of Volkswagen, BMW and Mercedes-Benz.

 Structural problems and management errors